MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/partition-assign-vm-gpu.md

 >Applies to: Windows Server Insider Preview build 26040 or later

 > [!IMPORTANT]
-> Windows Server Insider builds are in PREVIEW.
+> GPU partitioning in Windows Server Insider builds is in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.
 ::: zone-end

 :::zone pivot="azure-stack-hci"